 What should you wear for the caving tour?

 Although you have overalls I would still recommend wearing clothes that you don’t mind getting dirty.
 The overalls are dusty from previous people wearing.
 And you’ll see what I mean when you get in the caves, the dust gets everywhere!

-One thing that is important to know is that the temperatures in the caves doesn’t change throughout the year.
+One thing that is important to know is that the temperatures in the caves don’t change throughout the year.
 It remains at a warm at about 10 C/ 50 F degrees.
-I was visiting in winter and outside the weather was pretty cold, so ended up taking off clothes before entering the cave.
+I was visiting in the winter and outside the weather was pretty cold, so ended up taking off some clothes before entering the cave.